-Using a global health perspective, this course is designed to provide students with an advanced technical understanding of the etiology, epidemiology and prevention and treatment of substance and related problems.
-The course is comprised of three units reflecting the topical foci and will include: Lectures (guest and by the professor), discussions, student presentation and field trip to a local research & treatment program in Tijuana, Baja California, Mexico.
+This course is designed to provide students with an advanced technical understanding of the etiology, epidemiology and prevention and treatment of substance use and related problems.
+The course consists of three units reflecting the topical foci and will include: Lectures (guest and by the professor), discussions, and student presentations.

 The purpose of this course is to prepare students to conduct research with focus on substance use topics.
 This course is designed to introduce students to the process of research as a sequence of events & characterize different approaches to experimental and non-experimental substance use research.
 Students will learn how to evaluate strengths and weaknesses of various research designs and methods, understand measurement issues, including those related to reliability and validity.

 This seminar provides a conceptual overview of advanced multivariate statistical analysis techniques used frequently in substance use/use research as well as application practice.
 Each week students will learn about a particular data analysis technique and will be asked to analyze data using the technique.
 Additionally, students will read empirical articles in the substance use literature which use the multivariate technique discussed during each course session.

 Topics covered in this seminar course include: Influence of SES, race, gender, workplace, neighborhood, social networks, and social policy on population health; Conceptual frameworks underpinning social epidemiology; Measurement and study design in social epidemiology; Social interventions for public health.